LANDSCAPE DESIGN AND LANDSCAPING FOOD FOR THOUGHT:

 A FINAL NOTE:

-Don’t walk into the Nursery and start buying plants for a bare patch, 9 times out of 10 that patch will be bare again same time same place next year.
+Don’t walk into the Nursery and start buying plants for a bare patch.
+9 times out of 10 that patch will be bare again same time same place next year.
 Contact a Landscaper and ask him for advice.
-Some landscapers will be glad to assist and will charge you a consulting fee that will be far less than replacing plants every year.
+Some landscapers will be glad to assist.
+They will charge you a consulting fee that will be far less than the cost of replacing plants every year.